 By: Scott Rhode

-This is the third and last of a three-part blog series focused on the residential solar market looking at; 1) the history of solar technology, 2) current trends and financing mechanisms, and finally 3) overcoming market and regulatory challenges with Experian’s help.
+This is the second of a three-part blog series focused on the residential solar market looking at; 1) the history of solar technology, 2) current trends and financing mechanisms, and finally 3) overcoming market and regulatory challenges with Experian’s help.

 Lets discuss the current trends in solar and, more importantly, the mechanisms used to finance solar in the US residential market.
 As I discussed in the last blog, the growth in this space has been astronomical.
 To illustrate this growth, there was a recent article in The Washington Post by Matt McFarland, highlighting that solar-related jobs are significantly outpacing the rest of labor market in terms of year over year growth.
 The article states that since 2010 the number of solar-related jobs has doubled in the US, bring the total number of jobs in this industry to 173,807.
 While this is still smaller in comparison to other sectors of our economy, it underscores how much growth has occurred in a short amount of time.

 So what is driving this explosive growth?
 There are a few factors that should be considered; however, in the residential solar market, financing, is the main catalyst.
 As you might expect, there are a variety of financial products in the market giving the consumer lots of choices.